Building a simple ZK project on TON

 component main = Multiplier();

-Above we added a simple multiplier circuit.
-By using this circuit we can prove that we know two numbers that when multiplied together result in a specific number (c) without revealing the corresponding numbers (a and b) themselves.
+The circuit above defines a simple multiplier.
+Using this circuit, we can prove that we know two numbers (a and b) that multiply to produce a specific number (c)โwithout revealing the values of a and b themselves.

-Next weโll create a folder for our build files and move the data there by conducting the following (while being in the simple-zk
+Next, weโll create a folder to store our build files and move the necessary data there.
+While inside the simple-zk

 mkdir -p ./build/circuits